ayo-codes/ChurchViews-Hapi/readme.md

 - updated User Schema and improved user-tests.
 - updated church Schema and added swagger options to church-api
 - updated denomination Schema and added swagger options to denomination-api
-- added authentication for APIs
+- added authentication for APIs ( Denomination, Church and User)
+- added tests for authentication-api